 Back to prior page Go to next page

 (Courtesy of Les Adams)

-Above from L-to-R are William Boyd, Russell Hayden, Andy Clyde and Morris Ankrum in a lobby card from WIDE OPEN TOWN (Paramount, 1941).
+Above from left to right are William Boyd, Russell Hayden, Andy Clyde and Morris Ankrum in a lobby card from WIDE OPEN TOWN (Paramount, 1941).
 Released in August, 1941, this was Hayden's 27th and final Hoppy film.
-His next job was at Columbia, assisting Charles Starrett.
-Replacing Hayden in the Cassidy series was Brad King ... who was replaced by Jay Kirby ... and then George "Superman" Reeves was there in one film ... and then came Jimmy Rogers ... and lastly, Rand Brooks.
+His next job was assisting Charles Starrett at Columbia.
+Replacing Hayden in the Cassidy series was Brad King ... who was replaced by Jay Kirby ... and then George "Superman" Reeves was in one film ... and then came Jimmy Rogers ... and lastly, Rand Brooks.

+Back to prior page Go to next page